hennesrave/regularization-python/README.md

 Python implementation of our GPU-based algorithm for scatterplot regularization.

 # Installation (Ubuntu 22.04 LTS)
-1. Install the Vulkan SDK and required Python packages or simply run `setup.sh`
+1. Simply run `setup.sh` or install the Vulkan SDK 1.3, Python 3.10 and the required Python packages (see below)
 2. Execute the script `python3 regularization.py`

 ### Vulkan SDK